chaaz/versio/README.md

 ## Running

-Check out the [Using Versio](./docs/usage.md) page to learn how to use Versio, or the [Versio Reference](./docs/reference.md) for all command-line options and the format of the `.versio.yaml` config file.
+Check out the [Use Cases](./docs/use_cases.md) to learn how to use Versio via specific use cases that you or your organization might be interested in, or the [Versio Reference](./docs/reference.md) for all command-line options and the format of the `.versio.yaml` config file.
-[Use Cases](./docs/use_cases.md) lists specific use cases that might meet a need in your project or organization.

 ## Features